ECC-BFMC/Documentation/source/hardwareimprovements.rst

 Adjust the car’s height
 '''''''''''''''''''''''

 You have six possible combinations for the suspensions.
 We suggest you setup your ground clearance high enough to avoid any problems that can appear when driving on the ramp.
-You can see (Figure 4 – the light blue squares) that there are two screws used as spacers.
+You can see that there are two screws used as spacers (the light blue squares).
 Even if you setup you suspensions for a big ground clearance, it is possible that these spacers won’t let the lower control arm go as low as possible.
 So, you just have to unscrew the light blue highlighted screws (both front axle and rear axle).

 .. image::  images/mechanical/height.png
    :align: center
    :scale: 100%